AFO (CAFO/MAFO) Information Page

 A. Maryland Court of Appeals Uphold CAFO/MAFO Permit

-All concentrated animal feeding operations (CAFOs) that are registered under the "General Discharge Permit for Animal Feeding Operations" (09AF, MDG01) or have entered into the "General Compliance Schedule for Applicants for CAFO Coverage" or the "General Compliance Schedule for Applicants for Concentrated Animal Feeding Operation (CAFO) Coverage with Comprehensive Nutrient Management Plans (CNMPs) Pending Review and Public Comment" were required to submit their CAFO/MAFO Annual Implementation Reports (AIR Form) by March 1, 2015 covering calendar year 2014.
+All concentrated animal feeding operations (CAFOs) that are registered under the "General Discharge Permit for Animal Feeding Operations" or have entered into the "General Compliance Schedule for Applicants for CAFO Coverage" are required to submit their CAFO/MAFO Annual Implementation Reports (AIR Form) by March 1st of every year covering the previous calendar year.

-If your operation is required to submit an AFO annual report and you have not received the four-page AFO AIR Form, please contact MDA at 410-841-5959.
-Registered MAFOs are required to submit the two-page MDA AIR Form to MDA.
+If your operation is required to submit an AFO annual report and you have not received the AFO AIR Form, please contact MDA at 410-841-5959.
+Registered MAFOs are required to submit the standard MDA AIR Form to MDA.

 These forms and instructions are available on the MDA website, www.mda.maryland.gov.
 Follow the "Nutrient Management" link.